Formula for Adult Dogs - for Sensitive Stomachs

 Grandma Mae's Country Naturals Adult Dog Food is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for All Life Stages including growth of large size dogs (70 lbs/32 kg or more as an adult).

-Dogs may be fed once or twice a day depending on your preference.
-Most dogs whose recommended daily ration exceeds two cups should have two feedings of equal amounts at different times of day.
-Please use this chart as an initial recommendation only.
-Your dog’s food requirement may vary from the feeding guidelines below due to age, breed, environment, activity level, and body condition.
+Adult Dogs may be fed once or twice a day depending on your preference.
+Feed Pregnant Dogs 50% more during last 3 weeks of pregnancy.
+During Lactation dogs require twice the amount as an adult dog and should be fed 3 or 4 times a day.
+Your dog’s food requirement may vary from the feeding guidelines due to age, breed, environment, activity level, and body condition.

 About our Wholesome Ingredients